 - Four glasses of wine, which symbolizes God’s fourfold promise of deliverance from Egypt (Exodus 6:6-8).

 “Therefore, say to the Israelites: ‘I am the Lord, and I will bring you out [the cup of sanctification] from under the yoke of the Egyptians.
 I will free you from being slaves to them [the cup of judgment], and I will redeem you with an outstretched arm and with mighty acts of judgment [the cup of redemption].
 I will take you as my own people [the cup of praise], and I will be your God.”
 (Exodus 6:6–7)

-Because today is the first day of Passover, a special reading is inserted into the regular Torah reading cycle.
+Because it is the first day of Passover, a special reading is inserted into the regular Torah reading cycle.

-Today’s special portion of Torah will be read in synagogues everywhere during the Shabbat Pesach (Saturday Passover) service.
+This special portion of the Torah will be read in synagogues everywhere during the Shabbat Pesach (Saturday Passover) service.
 Please read this story of freedom along with us.
 You certainly will be blessed as you discover the Jewish roots of your faith!

 Shabbat Pesach (Passover)

 Exodus 12:21– 51; Numbers 28:16– 25; Joshua 5:2– 15; 6:1, 27; John 1:29–31

 “Then Moses summoned all the elders of Israel and said to them, ‘Go at once and select the animals for your families and slaughter the Passover lamb.’”
 (Exodus 12:21)